awslabs/aws-athena-query-federation/athena-elasticsearch/README.md

 ## Performance

-The Athena Elasticsearch Connector does not current support parallel scans but will attempt to push down predicates as part of its document search queries.
+The Athena Elasticsearch Connector does not currently support parallel scans but will attempt to push down predicates as part of its document search queries.